 Model Instruction 3.04 (Burden of Proof) tells the jury that an element is proved only if the jury finds the element is more likely true than not true.
 The phrase “greater weight of the evidence” is not necessary here.
 It can be included in Instruction 3.04 if desired by the court.

 This instruction is designed for use in a discharge case.
-In a “failure to hire,” “failure to promote,” or “demotion” case, the instruction must be modified.
+In cases involving a failure to hire, failure to promote, demotion or other adverse employment action, this instruction must be modified.
 Where the plaintiff resigned but claims a “constructive discharge,” this instruction should be modified.

 Use the protected classification at issue (race, color, religion, sex, or national origin).